 We highly recommend that you stay somewhere close by.
 The town of Füssen is an excellent choice, as you can easily take a bus from here to Hohenschwangau.
 Plus, Füssen is a charming town and worth a visit on its own.

 We stayed in Marktoberdorf, which is just 35 minutes away by car.
 It proved to be an excellent base for doing lots of things in the area, not only for visiting Neuschwanstein Castle.
 We went hiking, saw cute villages and walked through a beautiful gorge past an ice-blue river.

-If you decide to go by train, you need to go to Munich central station and take a regional train to Füssen.
-You can look up the schedule on the German train website.
+If you decide to travel by train, you need to go to Munich central station and take a regional train to Füssen.
+You can click here to look up the schedule online.
 Note that it is not possible to book a seat on a regional train and that not all trains go directly to Füssen, so you might have to make a transfer.

 In Füssen, get off the train and hop onto bus number 78 to Hohenschwangau.

 Once in Hohenschwangau, you still have to get to Neuschwanstein Castle.
 You have multiple options and can go either by bus, horse cart or by walking.

 Buses will take you up to the Marienbrücke, Bridge of Mary, from where you have a great view of Neuschwanstein.
 Walking from here to the castle takes about 20 minutes, but it’s an easy path with a gentle downhill slope.

 If you go by horsecart, you will finish your trip a bit below the castle.
 This is as close as you can get to Neuschwanstein without walking.

 The last option is walking.
 Depending on your walking speed, you should reserve about 40 minutes to go uphill.If you walk, s